-According to medical experts, individuals with asthma are at a higher risk for getting very sick or developing respiratory complications related to COVID-19.
-Despite signs that children are fending off the virus well, experts caution that children with underlying chronic health conditions should still be considered high-risk for developing complications from COVID-19.
+According to medical experts, COVID-19 is highly contagious and can cause severe respiratory complications, especially in people with asthma.
+And despite signs that children are fending off the virus well, experts caution that children with underlying chronic health conditions should still be considered high-risk for developing complications from COVID-19.
 "Infants and children who are immunocompromised/suppressed or have other cardiac, metabolic, or respiratory problems are also at higher risk of complications from COVID-19, just as they would be from other infections."